ActionableAgile/jira-to-analytics/README.md

 ## OVERVIEW ##
 The purpose of this software is to extract flow data from Jira and put that data into a proper format for use with the ActionableAgile&trade; Analytics tool (for more information on the ActionableAgile&trade; Analytics tool, please visit [https://www.actionableagile.com](https://www.actionableagile.com) or sign up for a free trial of the tool at [https://www.actionableagile.com/cms/analytics-free-trial-signup.html](https://www.actionableagile.com/cms/analytics-free-trial-signup.html).)

-This program reads in a well-formed config file (see The Config File section below), connects to Jira and extracts data using the Jira REST API according to the parameters specified in the config file (see the Extraction Procedure Section below), and writes out a CSV file that can be directly loaded into ActionableAgile&trade; Analytics (see The Output File section below).
+This program reads in a well-formed config file (see The Config File section below), connects to Jira and extracts data using the Jira REST API according to the parameters specified in the config file (see the Extraction Procedure Section below), and writes out a CSV file or JSON file that can be directly loaded into ActionableAgile&trade; Analytics (see The Output File section below).

 This software is written in Go and has been complied into executables for use with these Operating Systems:  Windows, Linux, Mac OS.